cliff101/labelImg-SAM/README.rst

 Annotations are saved as XML files in PASCAL VOC format, the format used by `ImageNet <http://www.image-net.org/>`__.
 Besides, it also supports YOLO and CreateML formats.

+LabelImg integrates the Segment Anything Model (SAM) for automatic object segmentation, helping to create more precise annotations with less manual effort.

 .. image:: https://raw.githubusercontent.com/tzutalin/labelImg/master/demo/demo3.jpg
      :alt: Demo Image